Marcia Higgs

 By: Gerald Shaw

-"When I took my personal copy of the album home and had my father listen to it, he told me straight up that, "Your voice is in sink with the rhythm, and is sounding quite mellow, but your constant jestering tend to defeat the purpose of the product," she recalls.
-"He went on to say that at 16 years old, my first priority should definitely be to focus on my education.
-Well, to tell you the truth, "I" felt defeated and put down by my own father, but no one argues with Joe Higgs, and so I was forced to quit doing something I really loved before I even got started.
-I believe all this was because my father was too paranoid to have any of his kids venture into the music business.
-Man, he used to warn us everyday," she reminisced.
+"When I took my personal copy of the album home and had my father listen to it, he told me straight up that, my voice was in sync with the rhythm, and sounded mellow, but that my constant jestering tend to depreciate the message," she recalls.
+"He went on to say that, at 16 years old, my first priority should be to focus on getting a good education!
+With that said, I honestly felt as though I was being depreciated by my own father, but hey, no child of Joe Higgs argues with him, and especially not when it comes to music, so yeah, I was forced to quit my musical career before I even got started.
+Truth is, I believe his attitude stemmed from the fact that he was too paranoid that any of his children would venture into the music business, because he used to warn us EVERY DAY to stay away from it, and now, there I was, being the absolute conflict of interest," she reminisced.

-Higgs & Twin enjoyed working on many stages including Synergy's Reggae Sunsplash 1988 and 1989, Super Don's DJ Roll Call, and Bagga Brown's Red Label Reggae Cable.
-The group also had the pleasure of opening for America's legendary, "The Manhattans" and "The Temptations," at the Sheraton and Jamaica Pegasus Hotels, respectively.
-Higgs & Twin later embarked on their debut US tour, performing at venues like The Roxxy's in Philadelphia and SOB' in New York.
-In 1989, the group was approached by one of Jamaica's sweetest voices, the spectacular, Pam Hall, to perform her composition, "Girls' Time" which she wrote for the JCDC song festival compitition.
-During the all-island festive tour, Higgs & Twin quickly became favorites, and were predicted by journalists and the general public to win the contest, but when the group was sidestepped by the judges, the public was evidently very displeased with the results, and so, this stirred an all-island controversey.
-Higgs & Twin did however receive their undeniable, and very well deserved "Best Performance" award, that included a trophy and a generous cash prize, which the group donated to charity.
+Marcia Higgs & Twin enjoyed working on many stages, including but not limited to, Synergy's Reggae Sunsplash 1988 and 1989; Super Don's DJ Roll Call; Bagga Brown's Red Label Reggae Cable, to name a few.
+The group also had the pleasure of opening for America's legendary, "The Manhattans" and "The Temptations," when they toured Jamaica.
+In 1989, the group was approached by one of Jamaica's top female entertainers, the Legendary, Pam Hall, to perform her composition, "Girls' Time," aka "A Lie Dem A Tell Pon We," for the JCDC Song Festival Competition, where the group would soon emerge as one of the top 10 finalists.
+During the hectic all-island festive tour that followed, Higgs & Twin quickly became favorites of the pack, and were constantly predicted by journalists and show-goers all across the island to win the competition, but when Higgs & Twin were sidestepped by the judges, the public were widely displeased, and so, an all-island controversy stirred.
+Various kinds of debris were thrown at the projected winners, "Stop & Go" who had ran off stage to avoid being hurt.
+This controversy would last for many weeks, however, Higgs & Twin walked away with the undeniable, and very well deserved "Best Performance" Award, which included a trophy and a generous cash prize, which was given to charity.

 * * *